GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Plasticity.rst

 Three-Invariant Models
 ----------------------------------

-Several three-invariant models are under active development.
+Several three-invariant models are under active development, but are not yet available in develop.
+If you are interested in helping to add additional material models, please submit a feature request.